Now Playing: Episode #20 — Feed the Brain, Free the Soul

 🧪 What Addiction Takes: A Tour of the Biochemical Wreckage

-Common Hits to the System
+Common hits to the system

 - Thiamine (B1) for brain energy

-- Zinc for appetite, immunity, mood
+- Zinc for mood, appetite, and immune balance

-- Omega-3s for neuroplasticity
+- Omega-3s for neuroplasticity and anti-inflammation

 ⚙️ The Craving Engine: Blood Sugar, Neurotransmitters, & Mood Tanks